Eastern Michigan vs. Texas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Texas State's games have gone over 62 points in just one opportunity this season.
+- Texas State's games have gone over 62.5 points in only one opportunity this season.

-- The two teams combine to average 53.7 points per game, 8.3 less than the total in this contest.
+- Saturday's total is 8.8 points higher than the combined 53.7 PPG average of the two teams.

-- The 55 combined points per game that these two squads have allowed this season are 7.0 fewer than the 62 total in this contest.
+- This contest's total is 7.5 points above the 55 these two squads combine to surrender per game this season.

-- The average total in Eagles games this season is 54.3, 7.7 points fewer than Saturday's over/under of 62 .
+- The average total in Eagles games this season is 54.3, 8.2 points fewer than Saturday's total of 62.5 .

-- In 2021, games involving the Bobcats have averaged a total of 60.2 points, 1.8 fewer than this game's set over/under.
+- The 62.5 total in this game is 2.3 points higher than the 60.2 average total in Bobcats games this season.

 Eastern Michigan Stats and Trends

-- The Eagles have been favored by 6.5 points or more one time this season and have not covered the spread in any of them.
+- The Eagles have yet to cover the spread this season when favored by 6.5 points or more.

-- When Eastern Michigan records more than 29.3 points, it is 0-1 against the spread and 2-0 overall.
+- Eastern Michigan is 0-1 against the spread and 2-0 overall this season when the team records more than 29.3 points.

 - The Eagles have turned the ball over four times this season, three fewer than the Bobcats have forced (7).